The Vignelli Canon: a Modernist design classic

 This exactness feels like it was bordering on mania, and it was an impressive commitment to his vocation.
 He was more akin to a monk in his refusal to give into temptations of cheap commercialism.

 Yet at times he was extremely dismissive of those designers he saw as not following the tenants of Modernism down to the perfectly spaced letter.
 This can be a surprising aspect of Vignelli’s personality.

 In an essay called Kicking up a Little Dust, Michael Dooley talks about Vignelli’s criticism of the controversial design magazine, Emigre, in which he accused the magazine and in turn, its creator, VanderLans, of “being an irresponsible aberration of culture.”
 That’s tough stuff and feels very personal.
 As VanderLans said, “the problem I have is when people talk about our work as being incorrect as if there was never a place for it anywhere, I believe that is wrong… To me it looks like the world of young designers, what they are thinking and what they are feeling, is passing Massimo Vignelli by.”

 Vignelli openly disliked typographic experiments of designers like David Carson and Carlos Segura in the early 90s.
 Gary Hewitt retells a story of him being asked by a journalist what he thought of Carson.
 “Oh, I love him, he’s fantastic!”
 Massimo replied.
 Then the journalist asked him what he thought of Carson’s design work.
 “I love it, it’s fantastic.
 It’s not graphic design, but it’s fantastic!”
-Vignelli might have been opinionated, but at least at times, he could show a sense of humour about it.
+Vignelli might have been opinionated, but at least he could show a sense of humour at times.